Exclusive: Contenders emerge for No.2 Fed job, search to narrow

 Dudley’s successor could play an even greater role guiding the Fed through a historic leadership change in which U.S. President Donald Trump can fill six of the seven seats on the Fed Board of Governors.
 He has so far named Jerome Powell and Randal Quarles - lawyers, not PhD economists - to top positions in Washington, with Powell replacing Chair Janet Yellen who unlike her predecessors will only serve one term.

 Both men support the Republican push for Wall Street deregulation.
-Yet their limited experience with monetary policy has raised questions over who will guide the Fed’s tightening plans and over how prepared it will be to tackle any severe economic downturn.
-The New York Fed under then-president Timothy Geithner played a critical role in U.S. efforts to contain the financial crisis in 2008.
+Yet their relatively limited experience with monetary policy compared with their predecessors has raised questions over the Fed’s tightening plans and how it might tackle any severe economic downturn.

 Warsh, 47, who was in the running for Fed Chair before Trump picked Powell last month, declined to be considered for the New York job, they said.
 One of these people said Henry appeared to be the early front-runner.